Experts in Septic Systems & Wastewater

 What is desludging and how often do I need to do it?

-As you use your system over the years, your system will gradually build ‘sludge’, a layer of solids that settle at the bottom of the system and ‘scum’, the layer that floats on top of the primary septic tank, which typically consists of fats, oils and grease.
+Over the years, your septic system will gradually build ‘sludge’, a layer of solids that settle at the bottom of the system.

 Desludging (or pumping out) your wastewater treatment plant is essential for the performance of the system.

-Your accredited service technician will monitor the sludge and scum levels in your system if lids are accessible and will advise when a pump out is required.
+Your accredited service technician will monitor the sludge levels in your system will advise when a pump out is required.

 If a pump out is required, it should be performed as soon as possible by an accredited liquid waste removal contractor.